Mendocino County Court Records

 Property records:

-Real property records in Mendocino County are not maintained by the courts but by the Assessor-County Clerk-Recorder’s Office.
-Recorded documents, including deeds, liens, and encumbrances, can be searched through the Parcel Map Lookup Portal.
-Property tax information is available through the Tax Collector’s Public Access Portal.
+Real property records in Mendocino County are not held by the courts.
+They're maintained by the Assessor-County Clerk-Recorder's Office.
+Recorded documents including deeds, liens, and encumbrances can be searched through the Parcel Map Lookup Portal.
+Property tax information is available through the Tax Collector's Public Access Portal.

 Mendocino County Family Court Records